Find out about Automatic Exchange of Information and what it means.

 Directive on Administrative Co-operation

-The Directive which applies the Common Reporting Standards throughout the European Union.
+The Directive which applies the Common Reporting Standards throughout the UK and EU.

 Further information and guidance